Pyro (Marvel Comics): Simon Lasker

 As Lydia Nance still had a use for the Brotherhood of Mutants, she orchestrated Mesmero's escape from the Box.
 Mesmero once again lured Pyro and the second Avalanche into helping him out.
 They were to attack a yacht that was owned by the Heritage Initiative at the time of its fundraiser.
-They group fought the X-Men alongside the NYPD.
+The group fought the X-Men alongside the NYPD.
 The Brotherhood of Mutants got away and fell back to their base.
 When Mesmero stated that the Brotherhood of Mutants are still under Lydia Nance's paycheck, Pyro took his leave since he did not want to work for an anti-mutant activist.
 Avalanche then demanded from Mesmero to get Pyro's cut.
 After finding the Xavier Institute for Mutant Education and Outreach, Pyro revealed his history to the X-Men and wanted to join up with them.
 While Iceman was wary of this, Rogue vouched for him.

 Pyro was revealed to be gay in X-Men Gold (vol. 2) #32, in a post-sex scene with Iceman, and withdrawn from the X-Men to help his mother.

+Lasker joined the mutant nation of Krakoa, but was killed in an invasion by Russian Armed Forces.